project-ida/notes/Strong-field quantum phonodynamics.md

 In this regime, the field retains its "identity" but the TLS gets significantly altered by the field and the coupling.

-Eq. $\ref{eq:strongfield}$ can in principle be satisfied for any type of coupling by just increasing the field.
+Eq. $\ref{eq:strongfield}$ can in principle be satisfied for any type of coupling by just increasing the field strength.
 In practice, there will be physical limits on how strong a field can be.
 Let's try and work through an example using relativistic phonon nuclear coupling to mediate a nuclear transition with phonons.

 From notes on [Coupling constants in nuclear physics](https://github.com/project-ida/notes/blob/main/pdf/Coupling%20constants%20in%20nuclear%20physics.pdf), we derived the relativistic phonon nuclear coupling as: